New triple therapy shows promise for tough lung cancer

 Summary

-This study tests whether adding an immunotherapy drug (adebrelimab) and low-dose radiation to standard chemotherapy can help people with extensive-stage small cell lung cancer live longer.
+This study tests whether adding a low dose of radiation to a combination of chemotherapy and an immunotherapy drug (adebrelimab) helps people with extensive-stage small cell lung cancer live longer.
 About 202 adults aged 18-75 who have not had prior treatment for this stage will take part.
-The main goal is to see if the combination improves overall survival compared to chemotherapy alone.
+The goal is to see if this approach improves overall survival and delays cancer growth.

 Get updates